 This wild spectacular and unspoiled view of the Yinyila sand dunes and the Southern Ocean from Eucla is well-known to travellers and tourists driving across the Nullarbor Plain.
+Yinyila is also a place of great cultural significance to the Yerkala Mirning People.
 If the proposed hydrogen hub is allowed to go ahead this unspoiled vista will be forever marred by a large desalination plant and shipping port ~ 20 km west of this popular lookout, where hydrogen / ammonia will be piped to large tanker ships for export to Korea.